Luke 9

 [3] And He said to them, Take nothing for the way, neither staff, nor bag, nor bread, nor money, nor have two shirts.

-Comments Luke 9:3 The event described here in Luke 9:1-6 is the same event as the one described in Matthew 10:5-14 but different from the event described in Mark 6:7-13.
-For verses 3 to 6, see Comments Matthew 10:9-14 and Comments Mark 6:7-13.
-This command was given to the disciples to develop trust in the Lord.
-Also, by this command, the Lord wants the disciple to realize whom they are working for, they are working for themselves living in this world, or they are working for the Lord serving Him for the world to come.
-And also, to take their minds away from worrying about the earth's living troubles.
+Comments Luke 9:3 The event described in Luke 9:1-6 is the same as that in Matthew 10:5-14 but it differs from the one in Mark 6:7-13.
+For further understanding of verses 3 to 6, please refer to Comments Matthew 10:9-14 and Comments Mark 6:7-13.
+This command was intended to help the disciples develop trust in the Lord Jesus.
+Also, by this command, the Lord wants the disciple to realize for whom they are working: are they working for themselves, living in this world, or are they working for the Lord, serving Him for the world to come?
+And, also to take their minds away from worrying about the earth’s living troubles.

 [4] And into whatever house you enter, there remain, and from there go forth.